tusharlock10/Currency-Converter/.github/ISSUE_TEMPLATE/template_b.md

 ---
 name: New feature
-about: Add a new feature by raising PR
+about: Add a new feature by raising issue
 title: 'Title 2'
-labels: 'feature'
+labels: 'feature request'
 assignees: 'tusharlock10'

 ---